Dikesh-Manandhar/cpp-projects/Bank_Account_Simulation/README.md

 - The program reads/writes `accounts.txt` in the same folder.
 Keep a backup if you want to preserve sample data.
 - You can open the file in a text editor to verify account entries.

-Want improvements?
+Improvements
-- I can add argument parsing, nicer menus, or a small JSON-based persistence layer.
+- Add argument parsing, nicer menus, or a small JSON-based persistence layer.